aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-merging/merge-xps-documents-into-pdf/_index.md

 Finally, save the document using the rendering device and the specified options.

-## Common Pitfalls and Tips
+## Common pitfalls and tips

 - **Stream ownership:** Always wrap streams in `using` blocks to avoid file locks.
 - **Large files:** For XPS files larger than 200 MB, consider increasing the `BufferSize` on the `FileStream` to improve performance.
 - **Image quality:** If you need lossless images, set `ImageCompression` to `PdfImageCompression.None` instead of JPEG.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I merge multiple XPS files into a single PDF?**
 A: Yes, you can load each XPS document sequentially and render them into the same `PdfDevice` instance, adjusting the `PageNumbers` option as needed.

 **Q: Is a temporary license available for Aspose.Page for .NET?**
-A: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing purposes.
+A: Yes, you can obtain a temporary license [temporary license page](https://purchase.aspose.com/temporary-license/) for testing purposes.

 **Q: Are there any limitations on file size when using Aspose.Page for document conversion?**
 A: Aspose.Page for .NET does not impose strict limitations on file size, but optimal performance is achieved with files under 500 MB; larger files may require more memory.